byuflowlab/GXBeam.jl/docs/src/guide.md

 Next we need to define the stiffness (or compliance) and mass (or inverse mass) matrices for each beam element.

-The compliance matrix is defined according to the following equation
+The compliance matrix is defined using the following equation
 ```math
 \begin{bmatrix}
 \gamma_{11} \\